deepnetworkgmbh/joseki/src/backend/TECH_DESIGN.md

 - wakes up every hour;
 - gets scheduling configuration from the Database;
-- invokes report generator for each record, that satisfy the criteria: `LastProcessed < DateTime.UtcNow.AddHours(-ReportFrequency)`;
+- invokes report generator for each record, that satisfies the criteria: `LastProcessed < DateTime.UtcNow.AddHours(-ReportFrequency)`;
 - set `LastProcessed` to `DateTime.UtcNow`

 *Note:* Partial failures and horizontal-scaling are out of scope at the moment.
 Therefore: